Princess Giovanna of Italy, Tsaritsa of Bulgaria

 Wedding of Giovanna and Boris, 1930. source: Wikipedia

 In 1927, Giovanna met her future husband, Tsar Boris III of Bulgaria, and the two quickly fell in love.
 They married on October 25, 1930, in Assisi, Italy.
 After the civil ceremony, a Catholic ceremony took place at the Basilica of St. Francis of Assisi in Assisi, Italy, followed by a large reception at Villa Fidelia in nearby Spello.
-Later, an Orthodox ceremony was held in Sofia, Bulgaria, at which time Giovanna was also crowned Tsaritsa.
+Later, an Orthodox ceremony was held in Sofia, Bulgaria, and Giovanna was also crowned Tsaritsa of Bulgaria.
 Upon her marriage, she took the Bulgarian version of her name, Ioanna.
 The couple had two children:

 In her role as Tsaritsa, Ioanna became well-loved by the Bulgarian people, in part because of her charitable work, including the establishment of a children’s hospital in Sofia.
 During World War II, she also helped to arrange travel visas, enabling many Jews to escape the country.
-In August 1943, her husband died, and their young son, Simeon, became Tsar, under a Regency Council led by Boris’s brother Kyril.
+In August 1943, her husband died, and their young son Simeon became Tsar, under a Regency Council led by Boris’s brother Prince Kyril of Bulgaria.

 Tsaritsa Ioanna, c.1932. source: Wikipedia